September Lingerie Adventures: What Katie Did, Victoria's Secret, Sparklewren, and More!

 So what could be a better cure for the boring and mass-produced than a visit to the wonderful Sparklewren boutique?
 After popping in to Jenni’s Birmingham boutique last week, I knew my lingerie lust list had just been entirely re-written.
 Her new ‘burning coals’ corset is one of the most gorgeous garments that I’ve ever laid my eyes upon: phenomenal shaping and exquisite embellishment, with layered golden lace, crystals and spikes – everything I could ever ask for in a corset!
 I was even lucky enough to try it on.
 All I need to do now is win the lottery and make it mine!
 I thoroughly recommend visiting the Sparklewren boutique to any lingerie and corsetry lover --- the creations it houses are more works of art than simply garments and the couture laces and crystal embellishments are sure to appeal to any lover of shiny things!

 My gorgeous new French lace and my first camisole experiment with it

 Finally, I’ve been getting to grips with the aftermath of launching my own lingerie brand!
-The response that I’ve had has been a lot better than I ever could have expected.
+The response I’ve gotten has been a lot better than I ever could have expected.
 I’ve been inundated with orders and have received some incredibly lovely messages from customers – it’s really helped to enforce that following my dream was actually a good idea.
-Unfortunately, my shops orders seem to have taken up all of my spare time!
-I’d ordered some stunning French leavers lace that I’ve been barely able to touch since it arrive.
-I’m hoping that at some point in the near future I’ll manage to get some free time for some new designs – all I’ve managed so far is a lace camisole, when really I want to be trying out the soft bras and high-waisted knickers that are still just ideas in my head!
+Unfortunately, my shop's orders seem to have taken up all of my spare time!
+I’d ordered some stunning French Leavers lace that I’ve been barely able to touch since it arrived.
+I’m hoping at some point in the near future I’ll manage to get some free time for some new designs – all I’ve managed so far is a lace camisole, when really I want to be trying out the soft bras and high-waisted knickers that are still just ideas in my head!